Shuyib/data-version-ctrl/README.md

 To get started, navigate to the desired folder (`datavc_makefile` or `datavc_full`) and follow the instructions provided in the respective README file.
 These folders contain examples and demonstrations of how to use Makefiles and DVC in practice.

+## Folder structure
+.
+├── codegotllama.txt - # a suggestion of how to organise a Makefile with LLAMA3 8B
+├── datavc_full - # data version control with a Makefile and DVC
+│   ├── activate_venv.sh
+│   ├── cleandata.py
+│   ├── dvc.lock
+│   ├── dvc.yaml
+│   ├── eda.py
+│   ├── evaluate.py
+│   ├── import_data.sh
+│   ├── Makefile
+│   ├── params.yaml
+│   ├── README.md
+│   ├── requirements.txt
+│   └── split_data.py
+├── datavc_makefile - # data version control with a Makefile only
+│   ├── activate_venv.sh
+│   ├── cleandata.py
+│   ├── Dockerfile
+│   ├── eda.py
+│   ├── evaluate.py
+│   ├── import_data.sh
+│   ├── Makefile
+│   ├── README.md
+│   ├── requirements.txt
+│   └── split_data.py
+├── data_version_control_presentation.html - # a summarized form of presentation in html (download and open in browser)
+├── data_version_control_presentation.qmd - # a quarto version of the document
+├── eda-regression.ipynb - # a notebook that I used from kaggle
+├── LICENSE - # License information
+├── Makefile - # a tool to shorten commands
+├── README.md - # the current file you are reading
+├── requirements.txt - # Python packages for quarto rendering
+├── Screenshot from 2023-02-13-10-57-10.png - # a photo used throughout the presentation see references.
+└── Screenshot from 2023-02-13-10-57-41.png - # a photo used throughout the presentation see references.

 ## Contributing

 Contributions to this repository are welcome!
 If you'd like to contribute, please follow these steps: